psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 ⚙️ **Manual Nginx Cache Purge & Preload**: Allow manual purging and preloading of cache through the table view in the Advanced Tab.

-📚 Nginx Cache Analyzer: Full HIT/MISS cache analyzer dashboard, from the last preload crawl with what is currently stored in the Nginx cache.
+📚 **Nginx Cache Analyzer**: Full HIT/MISS cache analyzer dashboard, from the last preload crawl with what is currently stored in the Nginx cache.
 Instantly spot uncached pages and Purge or Preload them directly in the Advanced Tab.

 🔍 **On-Page Nginx Cache Purge & Preload**: Manually purge and preload Nginx cache for the currently visited page directly from the frontend.